9:30 AM in the Youth Center

 Whether it’s a girls’ night at someone’s house, a Fifth Quarter after a home football game, or just a meal together, we love to fellowship.
 Throughout the year we will plan various small events so that the youth group can be just that–a group!

 FUEL Weekend is Lakeview’s version of a DNOW weekend.
-We meet from a Friday evening to Sunday morning for corporate worship, powerful Bible study, service projects, and a ton of fun.
+We meet from a Friday evening to Sunday morning for corporate worship, powerful Bible study, and a ton of fun.
 Students stay in host homes throughout the weekend.
 FUEL is always an effective way to begin the spring semester.

 Summer Retreat is a time for Lakeview youth to get away from the distractions and normalcy of home and encounter the Lord through his Word.
 We take dozens of students to the mountains, or a conference center, or the beach for a week of Bible study, worship, and fun.
 Many of our students would say Summer Retreat is one of the most spiritually enriching weeks of the year.